Thiago Prieto: Biography

-He was born on November 5, 2003 in Laguna Larga, Province of Córdoba, Argentina.
-His parents are Ariel Prieto and Mariela Rita Acosta, both originally from the Province of Buenos Aires, (Argentina).
+He was born on November 5, 2003, in Laguna Larga, province of Córdoba, Argentina.
+His parents are Ariel Prieto and Mariela Rita Acosta, both originally from the province of Buenos Aires, (Argentina).
 He is studying in the last educational year of high school, at the Colegio de Independiente de Avellaneda (club in which he played), where he was flagged.
-He is currently enrolled in the Cenard to continue with his studies in the career of Physical Education Teachers.
+He is currently enrolled in the Cenard to continue with his studies in the career of Physical Education Teacher.

 Career

 Thiago Prieto arrived at Independiente in 2015.
 Five years later, the centre-back made the breakthrough into first-team football under manager Lucas Pusineri.
 He initially trained with the club in pre-season, notably appearing in a friendly win over Boca Juniors.
 Prieto's senior debut occurred on 6 December 2020 in a Copa de la Liga Profesional victory over Defensa y Justicia, as he played eighty-eight minutes before being replaced by Lucas Rodriguez He penned terms on a contract until December 2020 on 15 December 2018.

 Then he became a San Lorenzo de Almagro player for the 2020 season, where Thiago was crowned local champion of the bullring.